Mras2an/cocktail-machine/README.md

 # cocktail-machine

-The goal is to be able to order a cocktail via a phone or PC.
-The cocktail machine with espressif WROOM32 exposes a web page accessible via an IP on the home internet network.
+The goal is to be able to:
+- Order a cocktail via a phone or PC
+- Order a cocktail via a voice assistant (Google home, Alexa, ...).
+- Order a cocktail via a IFTTT trigger

 You have full documentation into the doc repertory.